clabe45/shulkr/README.md

 5d13494 (tag: 1.16) version 1.16
 ```

 Note: It's okay to skip versions.
-Shulkr generates the source code for each
+Shulkr generates the complete source code for
-version and then commits it to git, so you can include as many or as little
+each version before committing to git, so you can include as many or as little
 intermediate versions as you would like.

 ## Version Patterns